 Similarities To Divorce

 Just as in a divorce, a judge in an annulment case will have to determine child custody, child support, and can restore either party's prior name.
-The judge may divide property and debts if the spouses married in good faith and believed the marriage was valid.
 An annulment case will also generally follow the same legal process as a divorce in terms of the steps involved to get a final decree.
 You can learn about the general legal process and the issues decided as part of an annulment by visiting the Overview of Divorce and Overview of Custody pages.
 Keep in mind the differences discussed below!

 Differences From Divorce